Snow Leopard Commando Unit: History

-After its secret establishment in December 2002, the Snow Wolf Commando Unit (SWCU) trained out of the public eye for five years.
+The SWCU was secretly established in December 2002 and trained in secret for five years.

 The SWCU and the Beijing SWAT unit were unveiled in a demonstration at the Beijing Police Academy on 27 April 2006 as part of a public relations effort to illustrate the capabilities of the PAP to deal with terrorism, the protection of delegates, and to enforce law and order in the 2008 Beijing Olympics.

-The SWCU had participated in anti-terrorist exercises with Russia on 4 September 2007 known as "Cooperation-2007."
+The SWCU had participated in an anti-terrorist exercises with Russia on 4 September 2007 known as "Cooperation-2007."

 On 13 November 2007, SWCU operators were involved in anti-terrorist exercise before foreign military VIPs.
-SWCU operators have been deployed to Afghanistan and Iraq to protect Chinese diplomatic personnel.